dfetch-org/dfetch/doc/getting_started.rst

 For a complete description of the manifest, see :ref:`Manifest`.

 *Dfetch* can generate a basic manifest as starting point with :ref:`dfetch init <init>`.
+Alternatively, *Dfetch* can generate a manifest based on the git submodules or svn externals in an existing project using :ref:`dfetch import <import>`.

 Below manifest will retrieve the given revision of *mymodule* from the remote listed.